-We recognized Merger-related expenses of \$92 million and \$17 million in the second quarters of 2014 and 2013, respectively.
-In the first half of 2014 and 2013, Merger-related expenses amounted to \$188 million and \$32 million, respectively.
-The \$188 million incurred in 2014 includes (i) \$119 million of employee related expenses for termination benefits and certain incentives to retain and motivate employees; (ii) \$59 million related to transaction and integration activities, which were primarily legal, accounting, and integration-related; and (iii) \$10 million of other expenses.
+We recognized Merger-related expenses of \$55 million and \$40 million in the third quarters of 2014 and 2013, respectively.
+In year-to-date 2014 and 2013, Merger-related expenses amounted to \$242 million and \$72 million, respectively.
+The \$242 million incurred in 2014 includes (i) \$136 million of employee related expenses for termination benefits and certain incentives to retain and motivate employees; (ii) \$92 million related to transaction and integration activities, which were primarily integration-related professional fees, incremental contract labor, non-capitalizable software integration costs, and other direct costs to combine the companies; and (iii) \$14 million of other expenses including accelerated depreciation, lease closure accruals and asset dispositions.
+Such costs in 2014 include both merger and integration expenses and costs incurred and accrued to date relating to implementation of the real estate strategy, other than asset impairments that are discussed above.

-Expenses in the 2013 periods were incurred by Office Depot prior to the Merger and include investment banking and professional fees associated with the transaction, including preparation for regulatory filings and shareholder approvals, as well employee retention accruals.
+Expenses in the 2013 periods were incurred by Office Depot prior to the Merger and include investment banking and professional fees associated with the transaction, including preparation for regulatory filings and shareholder approvals, as well employee retention accruals, direct incremental travel and dedicated personnel costs.
 It is expected that significant Merger-related expenses will continue to be incurred in future periods as decisions are made about facility closures, organizational structure and other integration activities.
 We estimate that merger and integration expenses will be \$400 million during the three-year period of 2014 through 2016, excluding costs related to rationalizing and optimizing the U.S. retail store base and other asset impairments.
 We anticipate that approximately \$300 million of these integration expenses will be incurred in 2014.
-In addition, for all store closures in 2014, we expect to accrue approximately \$40 million for any remaining lease obligations, subject to mitigation through negotiations with landlords and in some cases subleasing.
+In addition, for all store closures in 2014, we expect to accrue approximately \$40 million for any remaining lease obligations, subject to mitigation through negotiations with landlords and in some cases subleasing, and additional other store closure costs.

-Refer to Note 2, "Merger" and Note 3, "Merger, Restructuring, and Other Accruals", in Notes to the Condensed Consolidated Financial Statements for additional information
+Refer to Notes 2 and 3 of the Notes to the Condensed Consolidated Financial Statements for additional information